Latino Studies

 Admission to the Program

 Students from all departments are welcome to the program.
 There are no prerequisites, and courses taken prior to enrollment may count toward the minor requirements.
-Students are encouraged to enroll in the minor beginning the end of sophomore year through the end of junior year.
-Students are normally encouraged to take the gateway course AMS 101 prior to declaring the minor; however, students may also do so at any time during their studies, including after enrollment in the minor.
+Students are encouraged to enroll in the minor beginning at the end of sophomore year through the end of junior year.
+Students are normally encouraged to take the gateway course LAO 101 prior to declaring the minor; however, students may also do so at any time during their studies, including after enrollment in the minor.
 To enroll in the program, students should complete the online enrollment form on the Effron Center website.
 New students should plan to meet with the associate director or program coordinator of the Effron Center before the end of their first year of enrollment to review their plans for fulfilling the minor requirements.

 Program of Study